 For a Week-Long Trip

 If you have a whole week to spend in Japan, I recommend basing yourself in the cultural hotspot of Kyoto.
-With an abundance of cultural attractions, history to be learned, incredible cuisine, and gorgeous natural landscapes, there is enough to do and see in Kyoto to keep you busy for a good week.
+With an abundance of cultural attractions, rich history to learn, incredible cuisine, and gorgeous natural beauty, there is enough to do and see in Kyoto to keep you busy for a good week.

 If you have a full week in the city, I advise enjoying getting to know Kyoto before spending a few days taking day trips to nearby cultural attractions, natural parks, or even Osaka (which is just a hop and a skip from Kyoto by bullet train).
 It’s the best of both worlds.